-- Land related to agricultural activity covered by IAS 16 Property, Plant and Equipment and IAS 40 Investment Property - ▶ Intangible assets related to agricultural activity covered by IAS 38 Intangible Assets. - Bearer plants related to agricultural activity - Government grants related to bearer plants. - ▶ Right-of-use assets arising from a lease of land related to agricultural activity (IFRS 16 Leases).
+- Land related to agricultural activity covered by IAS 16 Property, Plant and Equipment and IAS 40 Investment Property - Intangible assets related to agricultural activity covered by IAS 38 Intangible Assets. - Bearer plants related to agricultural activity - Government grants related to bearer plants. - Right-of-use assets arising from a lease of land related to agricultural activity (IFRS 16 Leases).

-- Entity controls the asset as a result of a past event - Probable that future economic - Probable that future economic benefit will flow to the entity; and - Fair value or cost of the asset can be measurement reliably.
+- ▶ Biological assets or agricultural produce are recognised when: - Entity controls the asset as a result of a past event - Probable that future economic benefit will flow to the entity; and - Fair value or cost of the asset can be measurement reliably.